» Reliability and Availability

 » External Services

-In the External Services mode of the Installer Architecture, the Application Layer and Coordination Layer execute on a Linux instance, but the Storage Layer is configured to use external services in the form of a PostgreSQL server and an S3-compatible Blob Storage.
+In the External Services operation mode, the Application Layer and Coordination Layer execute on a Linux instance, but the Storage Layer is configured to use external services in the form of a PostgreSQL server and an S3-compatible Blob Storage.

 The maintenance of PostgreSQL and Blob Storage are handled by the user, which includes backing up and restoring if necessary.